ADMISSION & FEES

 MIDDLE & SENIOR SCHOOL (YEARS 7 - 11)

-Our Year 7-9 assessments for entry in September 2023 will take place on Saturday 14th January 2023 when we will invite your child into school to take some short tests in Maths, Spelling, English Reading Comprehension and also Creative Writing.
-Those applying for Years 9 or 10 will also complete an assessment in Science.
+Our Year 7-9 assessments for entry in September 2024 will take place in January 2024 when we will invite your child into school to take some short tests in Maths, Spelling, English Reading Comprehension and also Creative Writing.

-In the week before the entrance tests, Rick, our Head and the Head of the Middle or Senior School, will also meet the children for an informal small group interview.
+In the week before the entrance tests, our Head and the Head of the Middle or Senior School will meet the children for an informal small group interview.

 It is our aim to assess the whole child.
 Academic tests help us determine if your child will be able to access the curriculum but places go to those who we feel will contribute to and thrive at Frensham.
 To help us do this, we will request references from your child’s current school and also their two most recent school reports.

-Once the children have completed their entrance assessments they are invited join us for lunch in our lovely dining room before enjoying a range of activities across the afternoon.
-We then hope that parents will be able to join us for tea at the end of the day.
+Once the children have completed their entrance assessments they stay for lunch in our dining room before enjoying a range of activities across the afternoon.
+Parents are invited to join us for tea at the end of the day.